5-1-5-0: Critical reception

 Bobby Peacock of Roughstock gave the song four stars out of five, saying that it was "fun to listen to" and "sticks in the head after only one listen."
 Billy Dukes of Taste of Country rated it four-and-a-half stars out of five, calling it "three minutes of reckless energy".

 Music video

 The music video was directed by Wes Edwards and premiered in June 2012.

-No EVH 5150 amplifiers are in the video.